Run a Wallaroo Application

-You're going to set up our "Celsius to Fahrenheit" example application.
-Giles sender will be used to pump data into the application.
+You're going to set up our "Alerts" example application.
+We will use an internal generator source to generate simulated inputs into the system.
 Data receiver will receive the output, and our Metrics UI will be running so you can observe the overall performance.

-The Metrics UI process will be run in the background via Docker.
-The other three processes (data_receiver, sender, and Wallaroo) will run in the foreground.
+The Metrics UI process will be run in the background.
+The other two processes (data_receiver and Wallaroo) will run in the foreground.
 We recommend that you run each process in a separate terminal.

 Let's get started!

 Since Wallaroo is a distributed application, its components need to run separately, and concurrently, so that they may connect to one another to form the application cluster.
-For this example, you will need 5 separate terminal shells to run the metrics UI, run a source, run a sink, run the Celsius application, and eventually, to send a cluster shutdown command.
+For this example, you will need 4 separate terminal shells to run the metrics UI, run a sink, run the Alerts application, and eventually, to send a cluster shutdown command.

 Shell 1: Start the Metrics UI